matel66/matel66/README.md

 - 👋 Hi, I’m @matel66
-- 👀 I’m interested in ...
+- 👀 I’m interested in online platform
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and I have my own sample my portfolio
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my skills amd share my expertise and knowledge.
-- 📫 How to reach me on my gmail at 63buizamaricel@gm63buizamaricel@gmail.com
+- 📫 How to reach me on my gmail account at 63buizamaricel@gmail.com

 <!---
 matel66/matel66 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.